thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-add-connection.md

      <!-- ![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->

 3. Create a name for your connection, a description (optional), then select the Snowflake connection type, and click **Continue**.
      ![Add a Snowflake connection]({{ site.baseurl }}/images/embrace-snowflake-connection-type-ts-cloud.png "Add a Snowflake connection")

 4. Enter the connection details for your Snowflake data source using either OAuth or service account authentication:

-   ThoughtSpot supports <a href="https://docs.snowflake.com/en/user-guide/oauth-partner.html">Snowflake OAuth authentication</a>, but not External OAuth.

    For OAuth authentication, do the following:
     1. Enter Account name, OAuth Client ID, OAuth Client Secret, and (optional) Database.
     ![Enter connection details]({{ site.baseurl }}/images/snowflake-connectiondetails-oauth.png "Enter connection details")
     <!--  ![Enter connection details]({{ site.baseurl }}/images/gbq-connectiondetails.png "Enter connection details") -->
     2. If you wish to provide the optional additional key-value pairs for your Snowflake connection, complete the procedure in step 5, and then click **Continue**.
 If not, click **Continue**.
     3. When the Snowflake login screen appears, enter your Snowflake User Name and Password and click **Log In**, or use the Single-Sign-On option.
     4. In the next Snowflake screen, allow ThoughtSpot to access your Snowflake account by clicking **Allow**, and then go to step 7 to select tables for your connection.

-        Using security passthrough may have implications for your Row Level Security.
-See [About row level security (RLS)]({{ site.baseurl }}/admin/data-security/about-row-security.html) for more information.

    For service account authentication, do the following:
    - Enter Account name, User, Password, Role, Warehouse, and (optional) Database.